duckduckgo/duckduckgo-help-pages/_docs/company/donations.md

 ---

 <p>
-    DuckDuckGo has been profitable since 2014 and is experiencing tremendous growth around the world.
+    DuckDuckGo has been profitable since 2014 and is experiencing <a href="https://duckduckgo.com/traffic">tremendous growth</a> around the world.
 Because of this, we don't accept donations.
 </p>

 <p>